A correlated pseudo-marginal approach to doubly intractable problems: Implementation details of the signed block PMMH with the BP estimator

 \section{Implementation details of the signed block PMMH with the BP estimator}

-This section gives the implementation details of Algorithm \ref{algo: PMMH_DI}; it covers the construction of the BP estimator and the choice of the soft lower bound.
-In Section \ref{sec: tuning para}, the variance of $\gamma(\Btheta) = M \mathrm{Var}(-\nu \widehat{Z_M}(\Btheta))$ is treated as a known value for hyperparameter tuning.
-The decomposition of $\gamma(\Btheta)$ is discussed below, which helps to understand the effect of the randomness in $\nu$.
+This section gives the implementation details of Algorithm \ref{algo: PMMH_DI}; it covers the construction of the BP estimator and how to choose its lower bound.
+Moreover, an alternative proposal suggested by an anonymous reviewer is discussed.

 \textbf{\textit{Construction of the BP estimator}}